Biofuels and bioproducts

-Both food and fuel come from corn and soybeans.
-In this unit, students learn about fermentation and transesterification, ethanol and biodiesel production, what enzyme action can do, and how co-products from ethanol and biodiesel are valuable in their own right.
+Food, fuel and many other products come from multiple crops, including natural polymers from soybean and corn, dairy products and more.
+In this unit, students learn about fermentation and transesterification, ethanol and biodiesel production, what enzyme action can do, the value of co-products from ethanol and biodiesel and bioproducts.

 Phenomenon